Payarc/PayarcSDK/README.md

 ### Example: Submitting an Application for Signature
 For agents or ISVs, the process is finalized when the contract between Payarc and the client is sent for signature.
 Once all required documents and data have been gathered, the submit method for the candidate merchant must be invoked

-#### This example shows how to submit a candidate merchant application using the ID:
+#### This example shows how to submit a candidate merchant application using the application ID:
 ```csharp
 try {
     string id = "app_1J*****3";